 Although human language is extremely complex, full of contextual rules and nuances that we take for granted, the advances in Natural Language Processing today means the complex processing of the NLP system’s back-end is effortlessly encased within a user-friendly interface without requiring users to have technical expertise.

-How NLU makes sense in the contact center
+How NLU makes sense in the contact centre

-NLU can offer a lot more to the modern-day contact center.
-As a toe in water into the world of artificial intelligence, when integrated with unstructured data - such as handwritten documents or notes by contact center agents, text messages, photos and videos – AI-driven NLU can add considerable gains in workplace efficiency.
+NLU can offer a lot more to the modern-day contact centre.
+As a toe in water into the world of artificial intelligence, when integrated with unstructured data – such as handwritten documents or notes by contact centre agents, text messages, photos and videos – AI-driven NLU can add considerable gains in workplace efficiency.

-A contact center knowledge-base integrated with AI-driven NLU can automate the processes of searching, modifying, and rating knowledge-articles, which could be any of the above-mentioned examples not only saving time in having to manually find information, but a dramatic increase in contact center productivity.
+A contact centre knowledge-base integrated with AI-driven NLU can automate the processes of searching, modifying, and rating knowledge-articles, which could be any of the above-mentioned examples not only saving time in having to manually find information, but a dramatic increase in contact centre productivity.